iLearning Recorded Webinar

 Upon successful completion of the entire online program and submission of required documentation, participants will be granted 1 contact hour.
 No partial credit will be granted.

 Provider approved by the California Board of Registered Nursing, Provider Number 08747, the District of Columbia Board of Nursing, Provider Number 50-574, the Florida Board of Registered Nursing, Provider Number 50-574 and the Georgia Board of Nursing, Provider Number 50-574.

 According to the criteria of the American Board of Certification for Gastroenterology Nurses (ABCGN), contact hours earned in this activity are considered GI Specific for the purpose of recertification through the ABCGN.

 This program has been pre-approved by the Certification Board for Sterile Processing and Distribution (CBSPD).

-This program has been approved by the International Association of Healthcare Central Service Material Management (IAHCSMM).
+This program has been approved by the Healthcare Sterile Processing Association (HSPA).

 - Conflict of interest: Planners disclose no conflict of interest.
 The speakers disclose salary or honorarium from the commercial support entity; they have signed a statement agreeing to present material fairly and without bias.

 - Commercial company support: Fees are underwritten by education funding provided by Boston Scientific Endoscopy.

 - Implicit Bias: Educational Dimensions supports efforts to eliminate health care disparities and implicit bias in medical treatment along the lines of race, ethnicity, gender identity, sexual orientation, age, socioeconomic status other characteristics in CNE activities addressing direct patient care.